-Real estate 1-4 family first mortgage-Real estate 1-4 family junior lien mortgage Credit card Automobile
+Real estate 1-4 family first mortgage-Real estate 1-4 family junior lien mortgage Credit card Automobile Other revolving credit and installment

-Other revolving credit and installment Trial modifications (6)
+Trial modifications (6)

-- 1) Amounts represent the recorded investment in loans after recognizing the effects of the TDR, if any.
+- Amounts represent the recorded investment in loans after recognizing the effects of the TDR, if any.
 TDRs with multiple types of concessions are presented only once in the table in the first category type based on the order presented.
-The reported amounts include loans remodified in the current reporting period, which total \$647 million and \$601 million for the second quarters of 2013 and 2012 and \$1.6 billion and \$1.2 billion for the first half of 2013 and 2012, respectively. - 2) Principal modifications include principal forgiveness at the time of the modification, contingent principal forgiveness granted over the life of the loan based on borrower performance, and principal that has been legally separated and deferred to the end of the loan, with a zero percent contractual interest rate. - Other interest rate concessions include loans modified to an interest rate that is not commensurate with the credit risk, even though the rate may have been increased.
+The reported amounts include loans remodified in the current reporting period, which total \$647 million and \$601 million for the second quarters of 2013 and 2012 and \$1.6 billion and \$1.2 billion for the first half of 2013 and 2012, respectively. - Principal modifications include principal forgiveness at the time of the modification, contingent principal forgiveness granted over the life of the loan based on borrower performance, and principal that has been legally separated and deferred to the end of the loan, with a zero percent contractual interest rate. - Other interest rate concessions include loans modified to an interest rate that is not commensurate with the credit risk, even though the rate may have been increased.
 These modifications would include renewals, term extensions and other interest adjustments, but exclude modifications that also forgive principal and/or reduce the interest rate.
 Quarter and six months ended June 30, 2013, include \$617 million and \$1.9 billion, respectively, of consumer loans discharged in bankruptcy.
-The OCC guidance issued in third quarter 2012 requires consumer loans discharged in bankruptcy to be classified as TDRs, as well as written down to net realizable to collateral value.
-Charge-offs include write-downs of the investment in the loan in the period it is contractually modified.
-The amount of charge-off will differ from the modification terms if the loan has been - 4) Charge-offs include write-downs of the investment in the loan in the period it is contractually modified.
+The OCC guidance issued in third quarter 2012 requires consumer loans discharged in bankruptcy to be classified as TDRs, as well as written down to net realizable collateral value. - Charge-offs include write-downs of the investment in the loan in the period it is contractually modified.
 The amount of charge-off will differ from the modification terms if the loan has been charged down prior to the modification based on our policies.
 In addition, there may be cases where we have a charge-off/down with no legal principal modification.
-Modifications resulted in legally forgiving principal (actual, contingent or deferred) of \$95 million and \$130 million for the second quarters of 2013 and 2012 and \$229 million and \$221 million for the first half of 2013 and 2012. respectively. - 5) Reflects the effect of reduced interest rates on loans with principal or interest rate reduction primary modification type. - 6) Trial modifications are granted a delay in payments due under the original terms during the trial payment period.
+Modifications resulted in legally forgiving principal (actual, contingent or deferred) of \$95 million and \$130 million for the second quarters of 2013 and 2012 and \$229 million and \$221 million for the first half of 2013 and 2012, respectively - Reflects the effect of reduced interest rates on loans with principal or interest rate reduction primary modification type. - Trial modifications are granted a delay in payments due under the original terms during the trial payment period.
 However, these loans continue to advance through delinquency status and accrue interest according to their original terms.
 Any subsequent permanent modification generally includes interest rate related concessions; however, the exact concession type and resulting financial effect are usually not known until the loan is permanently modified.
 Trial modifications for the period are presented net of previously reported trial modifications that became permanent in the current period.